 Washington real estate is some of the most expensive in West Virginia, although Washington house values don't compare to the most expensive real estate in the U.S.

-Washington is a decidedly white-collar town, with fully 88.18% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Washington is a town of professionals, service providers, and managers.
-There are especially a lot of people living in Washington who work in teaching (19.09%), food service (14.91%), and sales jobs (14.18%).
+Washington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Washington is a town of professionals, managers, and construction workers and builders.
+There are especially a lot of people living in Washington who work in management occupations (16.58%), teaching (16.33%), and food service (8.16%).

-The per capita income in Washington in 2018 was $41,417, which is wealthy relative to West Virginia and the nation.
-This equates to an annual income of $165,668 for a family of four.
+The per capita income in Washington in 2022 was $41,488, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
+This equates to an annual income of $165,952 for a family of four.
 However, Washington contains both very wealthy and poor people as well.

 The most common language spoken in Washington is English.
 Other important languages spoken here include African languages and Arabic.

-If you're nearing retirement age, or in retirement, the is an excellent choice for you to consider for top-quality retirement living.
-This neighborhood is rated by NeighborhoodScout as among the top 5.9% of retiree-friendly neighborhoods in West Virginia, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
+In addition, if you're nearing retirement age, or in retirement, the is an excellent choice for you to consider for top-quality retirement living.
+This neighborhood is rated by NeighborhoodScout as among the top 6.0% of retiree-friendly neighborhoods in West Virginia, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
 Maybe it's because of these amenities that a large proportion of the residents here are college educated seniors, mixed with other age groups.
 For these and other reasons, NeighborhoodScout identifies this neighborhood as a top-notch place to consider if you are thinking of or planning to retire in West Virginia.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for highly educated executives.

-Did you know that the neighborhood has more British ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more British and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.4% of this neighborhood's residents have British ancestry.
+In fact, 2.5% of this neighborhood's residents have British ancestry and 21.0% have English ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-In the neighborhood, 33.3% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 26.8% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (21.8%), and 18.1% in clerical, assistant, and tech support occupations.
+In the neighborhood, 36.6% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 22.9% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (21.4%), and 19.1% in clerical, assistant, and tech support occupations.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.